Bonniebobo/CBD/vscode-extension/README.md

 ### Common Issues

-1. **Backend not running:**
+1. **Backend not running or Gemini key missing:**
-   - Error: "Backend unavailable.
-Using offline mode"
+   - Error: "Failed to contact the Gemini backend: ..."
-   - Solution: Start backend with `npm start` in backend/ folder
+   - Solution: Start the backend with `npm start` in the `backend/` folder and ensure `GEMINI_API_KEY` is configured

 2. **CORS errors:**
    - Error: Network request failed